The Sage Archetype – Awaken the Wise Woman Within You

 The Sage Archetype, guided by truth and logic, is possibly the rarest of the 7 Feminine Archetypes – her stoic character makes her stand out from the crowd.

-In fairy-tales and myths, the figure of a wise woman often appears with divine timing just when guidance and reassurance are needed the most.
+Also called the Wise Woman or Crone, her mind is her most prized possession and full of insight to share.
+In fairy tales and myths, the figure of a wise woman often appears with divine timing just when guidance and reassurance are needed the most.

 Common Characteristics of the Sage Archetype